-LSO’s Annual Policy Forum, now entering its 9th year, brings together key stakeholders to strategize how we can accelerate our life sciences sector.
-The 2018 Policy Forum, “Achieving Policy Impact in a Transformed Political Landscape,” features speakers from a broad spectrum of industry and government as well as robust opportunities for audience engagement.
+LSO’s Annual Policy Forum, now entering its 10th year, brings together key stakeholders to strategize how we can accelerate our life sciences sector.
+The 2019 Policy Forum, features speakers from a broad spectrum of industry and government as well as robust opportunities for audience engagement.

 To view sponsorship opportunities, click here.

 Life Sciences Policy Post Federal Election Life sciences policies played a major role leading up to the federal election

 National pharmacare, PMPRB reform, and the HBEST Strategy all played important roles in party platforms.
 With a new government in place, what is emerging in terms of policy directions and priorities for our life sciences sector?
 What role will digital transformations play in health and economic policies?
 How does this align (or not) with Ontario initiatives and policy priorities?